minqiaowang/hybrid-adg-apac/test-with-adg/test-with-adg.md

 4. From the standby side, connect as **testuser** to orclpdb,  count the records in the sample table several times.
 Change the `xxx.xxx.xxx.xxx` to the standby database hostname or public ip address.
-Compare it with the primary side.
+Compare the record number with the primary side.

    ```
    [oracle@dbcs0 ~]$ sqlplus testuser/testuser@xxx.xxx.xxx.xxx:1521/orclpdb